b-cubed-eu/documentation/dev-guide/r-packages.md

 usethis::use_package("package-to-depend-on")
 ```

 This will add a package to the `Imports` section of the DESCRIPTION file.
 The function also allows you to set it to `Suggests` instead, or to declare a minimum package version.
 Declaring a minimum version of a dependency isn’t usually necessary and should only be done as a continuous choice.
-For more guidance on the tradeoffs and decisions around dependencies, read [the section on package dependencies](https://devguide.ropensci.org/building.html#pkgdependencies) in [rOpenSci (2021)][ropensci_2021].
+For more guidance on the tradeoffs and decisions around dependencies, read [the section on package dependencies](https://devguide.ropensci.org/building.html#pkgdependencies) in the rOpenSci Packages guide.

 The difference between `Imports` and `Depends` is that while both are installed together with the package, `Depends` are also attached to the global environment, thus opening the door to all kinds of trouble.
-For example, if your package `Depends` on [dplyr](https://dplyr.tidyverse.org/) it will overwrite the stats function `filter()` which is loaded by default, because [dplyr](https://dplyr.tidyverse.org/) includes a filter() of its own.
+For example, if your package `Depends` on [dplyr](https://dplyr.tidyverse.org/) it will overwrite the stats function `filter()` which is loaded by default, because [dplyr](https://dplyr.tidyverse.org/) includes a `filter()` of its own.
 This kind of namespace conflict should be handled with caution, and avoided whenever possible.
 Code written by the user should behave as they expect, regardless of the order in which they load packages.
 Dependencies declared in `Imports` are not attached, thus avoiding this problem entirely.
-This principle and several other good practices are described in the [section on package dependencies](https://devguide.ropensci.org/building.html#pkgdependencies) in [rOpenSci (2021)][ropensci_2021].
+This principle and several other good practices are described in the [section on package dependencies](https://devguide.ropensci.org/building.html#pkgdependencies) in the rOpenSci Packages guide.

 When calling a function from a dependency, the dependency MUST be explicitly mentioned using `package::function()`.
 This makes it easier for collaborators to understand your code and it helps when searching for functions of a specific dependency: